instea/react-native-snap-shooter/README.md

     "dependencies": {
       "your-lib": "1.0.0"
     },
-    "rnVersions" : ["0.34.1", "0.35.0", "0.36.1"]
+    "rnVersions" : ["0.34.1", "0.35.0", ">0.38.0"]
   }
   ```
   where you define dependency for your library and RN versions you want to test.
+  Check [default values](runner/util/config.js) to see more options.

 3. Create simple RN component that use your library in file `demo/DemoApp.js`.
 This is the starting point that will be imported into testing RN project (together with other files you put into `demo` directory) and will be snap shot.

 Then execute `npm start` to get snap shots and `npm test` to compare them.
 Check [example](example/) for working demo.

 ## Current status
-Currently it is in an early development stage and we want to validate if community is interested in such project.
+Currently we want to validate if community is interested in such project.
-It generally works in good case (IOS only) but still needs improvements to handle various edge cases.
+It generally works in good case (both platforms - just Android needs running simulator - same as per `react-native run-android`) but still needs improvements to handle various edge cases.

 ## Prerequisites and limitations
 It requires all tools needed to develop and run RN applications especially following